FlowFuse/website/src/blog/2024/07/sending-and-receiving-discord-messages-with-node-red.md

    - discord notification
 ---

-Sending notifications is crucial for IoT applications, especially for critical alerts, and there are a lot of different services that are used but Discord is standout among them.
-In recent months, we've written many articles on integrating different services with Node-RED, including popular notification platforms like [Email](/node-red/notification/email/) and [Telegram](/node-red/notification/telegram/).
+Sending notifications is crucial for IoT applications, especially for critical alerts, and many different services are used, but Discord is a standout among them.
+In recent months, we've written many articles on integrating other services with Node-RED, including popular notification platforms like [Email](/node-red/notification/email/) and [Telegram](/node-red/notification/telegram/).
 In this guide, we will delve into sending and receiving messages from Node-RED to users and channels on Discord, along with troubleshooting tips for resolving common errors that may occur.

 <!--more-->